 The mid-tier Delta credit card offered by Amex is the Delta SkyMiles® Platinum American Express Card ($250 annual fee, see rates and fees).
 This airline credit card is great for folks hoping to earn Delta elite status and Delta SkyMiles without paying the large price tag on a “super-premium” card that can sometimes cost up to $600 annually just to keep open.

 I open the Delta SkyMiles Platinum credit card last year and was approved with a credit score of around 780, but reports online show you would likely be approved with a score as low as just 690 or above.
 This is a great card to keep long term because of its perks for Delta flyers.

 The Delta SkyMiles® Gold American Express Card might be the easiest card on this list to be approved for and has a $0 introductory annual fee for the first year; then $99 (see rates and fees).
-One report showed a new card approval with a credit score as low as 625, though the applicant did have steady income of at least $50,000 annually.
+One report showed a new card approval with a credit score as low as 625, though the applicant did have a steady income of at least $50,000 annually.